diekhans/intronProspector/docs/intronProspector.md

 `-s STRING, --strandness=STRING`

+`-u, --unsorted`

+> SAM/BAM files are not sorted.
+This will require more memory, as intron counts are
+> not collected per chromosome.

 > Strand specificity of RNA library preparation.
 Use `UN` for unstranded, `RF` for first-strand, `FR` for second-strand (case-insensitive).
 The default is `UN`.
 This is used to set the strand in the junction-format BED file.

 `-g fasta, --genome-fasta=fasta`